 Frog eggs are laid in gelatinous clumps and are clear with black dots in the center.
-They can often be found at the edge of ponds just under the water, especially in areas where there is algae.
+They can often be found at the edge of ponds just under the water, especially in areas with algae.

 Tadpoles tend to prefer shallow water.
-Rocks or smooth gravel can be placed at the bottom of the pool and as the frogs mature, a way for them to get out of the water must be provided (such as a partially submerged rock, piece of wood, or a gravel slope to a land area).
+Rocks or smooth gravel can be placed at the bottom of the pool, and as the frogs mature, they'll need a way to get out of the water, such as a partially submerged rock, a piece of wood, or a gravel slope that leads to land.

-Safe aquatic plants, which will help with oxygenation of the water and provide a place to hide (and some snacks if algae grows on the plants) should be included in the pool as well.
-Leafy underwater plants are a better choice than surface covering plants for adding oxygen.
+Safe aquatic plants, which will help with oxygenation of the water and provide a place to hide and some food if algae grow on the plants, should be included in the pool as well.
+Leafy underwater plants are better at adding oxygen than surface-covering plants.

 Metamorphosis of Tadpoles

-The process of metamorphosis is complex and is a stressful time in a frog's life, especially near the end of the process.
+The process of metamorphosis is complex and it is a stressful time in a frog's life, especially near the end of the process.
 Externally, it starts with the development of the back legs followed by the formation of the front legs.
 The frog's body shape changes as well.
-Many other changes, such as the development of lungs, the loss of gills, digestive tract changes (to accommodate the change from a herbivorous to carnivorous diet), and changes to the skin occur as well.
+Many other changes, such as the development of lungs, the loss of gills, digestive tract changes to accommodate the change from a herbivorous to a carnivorous diet, and transformation of the skin, occur as well.
 Toward the end of metamorphosis, the tail of the tadpole is reabsorbed.
-Tadpoles may eat less during the last stages of metamorphosis, particularly during the phase where the tail is reabsorbed.
+Tadpoles may eat less during the last stages of metamorphosis, particularly during the phase when the tail is reabsorbed.

 As metamorphosis progresses, it is vitally important that the developing frog can easily get out of the water.
-Partially submerged sticks and rocks can be used to make ramps out of the water (make sure they are stable) and it is a good idea to make a gravel slope out of the water to a land area.
-Lowering the water level in the container is also a good idea.
-Once the gills stop functioning and the lungs take over it is possible for tadpoles to drown if they cannot get onto land.
-Some specialized ground species may need to be removed from the water altogether once their tails start to shrink as they are not "programmed" to leave the water and may simply drown.
+You can use partially submerged, but stable sticks and rocks to make ramps out of the water; it's also advisable to make a gravel slope out of the water to a land area.
+Lower the water level in the container, too.
+Once the gills stop functioning and the lungs take over, it is possible for tadpoles to drown if they cannot get onto land.
+Some specialized ground species may need to be removed from the water altogether once their tails start to shrink since they are not programmed to leave the water and may simply drown.